 - One of my favorite books about color and color mixing is "Little Blue, Little Yellow" by Leo Lionni.
 It's a fun adventure of two friends plus some fun color mixing!
 You can see it on Amazon.

 - Food coloring can be a great way to explore color mixing, but it can also stain hands.
 I prefer using liquid watercolors, as they are nontoxic but don't stain!
 They also come in a much wider variety of colors.
-The basic colors can be found here on Amazon, but Discount School Supply has a much wider variety and larger quantities.
+The best quality liquid watercolors come from Discount School Supply, who has a wide variety and larger quantities.
 Like food coloring, a little bit goes a long way, so keep that in mind if you are thinking of purchasing any!

 - For another fun way of painting using something you probably already have in your kitchen, head over the The Imagination Tree!
 You'll love these wacky paintings.